valahraban/AID-World-Info-research-sheet/AID WI Research Sheet.md

 ```
 You are a God.
 You are omniscient and omnipotent.
 You don't interact with the world you have created, but you love watching it from afar.
 You use a crystal ball to view different characters and events unfold in the world below.
 As usual, you spend your time viewing your creation.
 You gaze through your crystal ball.
 ```
+It's also particularly entertaining to make the AI generate inputs for many WI this way using the format `you created X this way because (Y reasons)`.
+Do bear in mind this is repetitive.

 ## Useful Categories